Here’s a look at the life of actor, filmmaker, activist and philanthropist Ben Affleck.

-October 12, 2012 - "Argo" is released.
-The film is based on a true story about the rescue of six U.S. diplomats during the Iran hostage crisis, and is co-produced and directed by Affleck.
+October 12, 2012 - “Argo” is released.
+The film is based on a true story about the rescue of six US diplomats during the Iran hostage crisis, and is co-produced and directed by Affleck.

-February 24, 2013 - As producer for "Argo," Affleck accepts the award for Best Picture the Academy Awards.
+February 24, 2013 - “Argo” wins the Oscar for Best Picture at the Academy Awards.